Robert Crumb: Style

-Crumb remains a prominent figure, as both artist and influence, within the alternative comics milieu.
-He is hailed as a genius by such comic book talents as Jaime Hernandez, Daniel Clowes, and Chris Ware.
 In the fall of 2008, the Institute of Contemporary Art in Philadelphia hosted a major exhibition of his work, which was favorably reviewed in The New York Times and in The Philadelphia Inquirer.

+From October 10 – December 20, 2025, David Zwirner Gallery, Los Angeles, mounted R. Crumb: Tales of Paranoia, exhibiting new works by Crumb.
+In connection with the exhibit, Crumb released his first new comic book in 23 years also titled Tales of Paranoia.